phunkyg/ReaControl24/README.md

 ### Installing - Windows 10

 The pre-requisite installation process for Windows is quite a bit more involved, as the OS does not come supplied with python or packet capture libraries.
-We have provided an instruction video for this process [in the doc subfolder](/doc/Windows_Setup.mp4)
+We have provided an instruction video for this process [in the docs repository subfolder](https://github.com/phunkyg/ReaControl-docs)

 * Download and install latest 64 bit Python 2.7.x
     * General Download Page: https://www.python.org/downloads